CLOSE

 This reflects the reliability of your score based on the number of data sources available for this career and how closely those sources agree on the outlook.
 A higher confidence means more consistent evidence from labor experts and AI models.

-The career of Electronic Equipment Installers and Repairers for Motor Vehicles is labeled as "Evolving" because AI is starting to help with some routine tasks like vehicle inspections and diagnostics.
-While AI can make these processes faster and easier, the hands-on work of fixing and installing electronics still requires human skill and dexterity.
+The career of Electronic Equipment Installers and Repairers for Motor Vehicles is labeled as "Somewhat Resilient" because AI is starting to change some workflows by handling routine tasks like vehicle inspections and diagnostics.
+However, many hands-on tasks, like splicing wires and soldering electronics, still require skilled human dexterity that AI can't replicate.

 Read full analysisLearn more about how you can thrive in this position